Fluffy sweet vegan squash cake with a dairy-free almond and orange frosting. The perfect cake to celebrate the Autumn season!

 - 1 to 2 tbsp maple syrup

-- Marmalade (I used a 100% fruit variety)
+- Marmalade, I used a 100% fruit variety

-- Sift the spelt flour into a mixing bowl and discard any large granules left in the sieve.
+- Sift the flour into a mixing bowl and discard any large granules left in the sieve.
 Mix in the spices, salt, baking powder and bicarb.